harshkunz/harshkunz/README.md

 <h3>👋 Hi, I'm Harsh Pratap</h3>

-⚡I'm a Software Developer passionate about exploring new technologies and leveraging them to 💡 build impactful solutions or ⚙️ improve existing software.
+I'm a Software Developer passionate about exploring new technologies and leveraging them to 💡 build impactful solutions or ⚙️ improve existing software.

 ![alt text](p1.png)